Doc Pomus: Later life

-With the advent of the Beatles, the days of the Brill Building type songwriter-for-hire in rock and roll were numbered.
-For years, while he continued writing and had sporadic success, Pomus's main means of income was as a professional gambler, which he left after ten years because it was becoming too violent a world.
-Late in his life, his income increased from royalty payments when more performers started covering his songs.
+With the advent of self-contained singer-performer groups such as the Beatles, the importance and career prospects faded for freelance rock & roll songwriters like Pomus.
+While he continued writing and had sporadic success, Pomus's main means of income shifted to professional gambling, which he left after ten years, due to increased levels of violence in the field.
+Later in his life, his income increased from royalty payments when more performers started covering his songs.

 In the 1970s and 1980s, in his eleventh-floor, two-room apartment at the Westover Hotel at 253 West 72nd Street, Pomus wrote songs with Dr. John, Ken Hirsch, and Willy DeVille for what he said were "... those people stumbling around in the night out there, uncertain or not always so certain of exactly where they fit in and where they were headed."
 These later songs ("There Must Be A Better World", "There Is Always One More Time", "That World Outside", "You Just Keep Holding On", and "Something Beautiful Dying")—recorded by Willy DeVille, B.B.
-King, Irma Thomas, Marianne Faithfull, Charlie Rich, Ruth Brown, Dr. John (Mac Rebennack), James Booker, Jimmy Witherspoon, and Johnny Adams—are considered by some, including writer Peter Guralnick, musician and songwriter Dr. John, and producer Joel Dorn, to be signatures of Pomus's best craft.
+King, Irma Thomas, Marianne Faithfull, Charlie Rich, Ruth Brown, Dr. John (Mac Rebennack), James Booker, Jimmy Witherspoon, and Johnny Adams—are considered by some, including writer Peter Guralnick, musician and songwriter Dr. John, and producer Joel Dorn, to rank among Pomus's best.
 B. B King's recording of "There Must Be A Better World Somewhere" won a Grammy in 1981.
 Pomus also played an important role with John Belushi in creating the back-up band for the Blues Brothers in the 1970s, and was Bette Midler's musical advisor, bringing her to national attention.

 Pomus also focused in later life on helping forgotten R&B artists who had fallen on hard times.
-The Rhythm and Blues Foundation provides artist grants through The Doc Pomus Artist Assistance Fund.
+The Rhythm and Blues Foundation provides artist grants through the Doc Pomus Artist Assistance Fund.

 Influence on other performers

 John Lennon told Pomus the first song the Beatles practiced together was a Pomus song.
 Bob Dylan came to Pomus when Dylan was experiencing writer's block.
 Later in Pomus's life, performers as diverse as Bruce Springsteen and Dolly Parton covered his songs, and others like Dr. John and Lou Reed became a part of his life.
-In July 1985, Ben E. King (the original singer of Save The Last Dance for Me), Dr. John, DeVille, and Marshall Crenshaw performed in a tribute program to Pomus in New York.
+In July 1985, Ben E. King (the original singer of "Save the Last Dance for Me"), Dr. John, DeVille, and Marshall Crenshaw performed in a tribute program to Pomus in New York.
 After his death, a tribute album was produced in 1995.
 Till the Night Is Gone: A Tribute to Doc Pomus includes Dylan, King, Rebennack, Reed, Thomas, John Hiatt, Shawn Colvin, Solomon Burke, and Los Lobos.

 The documentary film A.K.A.
 Doc Pomus (2012), conceived by Pomus's daughter Sharyn Felder, directed by filmmaker Peter Miller, edited by Amy Linton, and produced by Felder, Hechter, and Miller, presents Pomus's biography.